mvadari/xrpl-docs/Permissioned DEX XLS.md

 ### A.1: How are AMMs handled?

-AMMs are not explicitly supported in this proposal.
+AMMs are not explicitly supported within permissioned DEXes in this proposal.
 They can participate in domains that are only token-gated (assuming the AMM's tokens are both part of the approved list), but not those that are credential-gated (since they cannot receive credentials).
-They could be supported in a future proposal.
+They could be added to permissioned DEXes in a future proposal.

 <!--
 ## Appendix B: Alternate Designs